JabLau/SC3020-Project/Project 1/README.md

 ## Overview
 Files and Data for Project 1

-## How to Run
+## Steps to Run
-Download all the files.
+1. Download all the files.
-Run main.exe in CMD or PowerShell.
+2. Run main.exe in CMD or PowerShell.

 ## Contributions
 This project was built by the following: